 Due diligence processes: We track employee and community engagement data including the hours and number of volunteers who participate in community or sustainability initiatives.
 We use a 7-step strategic sourcing process that includes a Supplier Diversity Matrix, which enables us to avoid using price as the primary driver for supplier selection.

 Our Global Human Rights Policy aligns with basic working conditions and human rights concepts advanced by international organizations such as the International Labor Organization and the United Nations.
 Our Modern Slavery and Human Trafficking Statement outlines our commitment to taking steps to ensure that human trafficking and forced labor is not taking place in our supply chain or business.
 Our BPCoC prohibits human trafficking, including forced or child labor.

 Due diligence processes: We engage in reasonable due diligence and screening of customers and distributors to ensure compliance with laws that regulate international trade.
 We also established a Global Procurement Sustainability Council to work with suppliers on improving conditions and addressing non-compliances.
 In 2022, we used our supplier risk assessment process to review 299 suppliers for environmental impacts.
 Trane Technologies did not identify any suppliers as having significant actual and potential negative environmental impacts.

 Our BPCoC applies to all entities doing business with us and communicates our expectations that our business partners will practice the highest legal, moral and ethical standards when conducting our affairs.

 Policy outcomes: Salaried employees receive role-based, online compliance training every year.
-In 2020, 100% of U.S. salaried employees received anti-corruption training.
+In 2022, 100% of U.S. salaried employees received anti-corruption training.